 Consultant & Collaborator | Educator & Mentor

 Woven through my career is a dedication to education and mentorship.
-I hold a Masters ineducation and have led programs supporting students from high school through doctoral studies.
-On faculty at Tufts and previously at HSPH, I champion mentorship models and support learners with content knowledge and creativity.
-I have developed robust training programs at Mass General Brigham and the National Partnership for Education Access.
+I hold a masters in education from Boston College and have led programs supporting students from high school through doctoral studies.
+I am honored to teach in Tufts University's Department of Community Health supporting the next generation of leaders committed to improving our world.
+As adjunct faculty at Brandeis and Simmons, and previously at HSPH, I champion experiential and mentorship models and support learners with content knowledge and creativity.
+I have also developed robust training programs at Mass General Brigham and the National Partnership for Education Access.

 Education